cwoffenden/obj2buf/README.md

 3. `-b` option to only store the sign for the bitangents  (which will be packed into the padding for the positions).

-4. `-ez` option to encode normals and tangents with as drop-Z
+4. `-ez` option to encode normals and tangents as drop-Z.

 5. Since normals and tangents are both bytes and encoded, they will be packed.
 ```